 When looking to buy solar, it is always priced at a rate per watt installed, for a turn-key grid connect solar PV system.
 Average rates are around $3.50 per watt, depending on the installer and the type of panels used.
+Although recent tariffs and shortages in the marketplace due to supply disruptions from the pandemic has caused a surge in prices over $3.50/watt for some panels.

 The average row house in DC can usually fit around 20 panels.
 From what we’ve seen over the hundreds of systems we have analyzed, this size provides an average of 80% offset of the property’s annual electric consumption, but ultimately it will differ from house to house according to the appliances installed, the efficiency of the tenant, and type of heating.
 Gas heating will lower your annual electric consumption.
 How much electricity you use plays a huge role in determining how many panels you need, and allows you to know what kind of offset the maximum amount of panels installed on your roof would provide you.